ahmedghani676/ahmedghani676/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on C# and JS
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Nextjs and .netcore
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on open source
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with a senior techies
-- 💬 Ask me about ...
+- 💬 Ask me about full stack development
-- 📫 How to reach me: ...
+- 📫 How to reach me: Linkedin , email
-- 😄 Pronouns: ...
+   [ahmed.ghani676@gmail.com
-- ⚡ Fun fact: ...
+   ]

 -->